UnderNotic/minimal-mistakes/_posts/2017-11-09-owin-hostname-reservation.md

 ---

 ## Strong wildcard +

 Using strong wildcard You can reserve all hostnames on given port.

-Thing to remember is that even if there is another service that is reserving url on the same port without wildcard - all http requests will go anyway to service that is using strong wildcard.
+Thing to remember is that even if there is another service that is reserving url on the same port without wildcard then all http requests will go anyway to service that is using strong wildcard.

 Sometimes example is more than thousand words:
 ``` csharp